DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 "Don't waste bullets"

-Kay then let go of his Drake Nail.
+Kai then let go of his Drake Nail.
 But it wasn't taken away, rather he chosen to let it go.

 "No chance for humans to win without guns" _TL Note:_ This one is a bit hard to phrase `銃がなきゃ人間が勝つ手段なんてない`

 He then turned to face gargoyle that was approaching him from behind.
 Moving like spinning top.
-Putting weight into his momentum, Kay struck elbow to knock off lowered nail.
+Putting weight into his momentum, Kai struck elbow to knock off lowered nail.

 _TL Note:_ I'm a bit confused here, might need to revisit it: